Are weighted blankets safe?

 Weighted blankets are used to help people with health problems such as anxiety and insomnia.
 They are also used by people suffering from post traumatic stress disorders and people who have been abused.
 They are a form of sensory therapy and these blankets are weighted with beans, sand or other materials.

 Weighted blankets are designed with a specific purpose in mind – to help people sleep better by reducing anxiety and stress levels.
 By adding weight to the blanket, it creates a hugging sensation that can help people feel more relaxed and calm.
+It is like when you hug yourself.
 They may also help release serotonin, oxytocin, and other chemicals that can improve mood and sleep.
 Weighted blankets benefits also may be helpful for people with autism or ADHD who are overstimulated by noise around them.

 - How Do They Work?